What is Multithreading in Java?

 Multithreading in Java allows concurrent execution of two or more threads within a single program.
-Each thread performs a specific task, helping achieve parallel execution for better performance.
+Each thread performs a specific task, helping achieve parallel execution for better performance and resource utilization.
+Threads in Java are lightweight sub-processes that share the same memory space.

 class Task1 extends Thread {